 Event Description

-From Lisboa, Portugal, Minta & The Brook Trout make music about everyday things, like
+Minta & The Brook Trout make music about everyday things, like breakups and furniture.

 Stretch, their fifth album, was released by louva-a-deus on September 2025.
 Definitely the most international record in the band’s history, it features Shelley Short (US) and The Weather Station (CA) as guest singers on two tracks.
 Minta & The Brook Trout’s songs, which tend to be short, poetic about things prosaic and profound, and good for keeping you company, are — with a few notable exceptions — written by Francisca Cortesão, who has also been known has Minta since releasing the EP You, in 2008.

-Along with Mariana Ricardo and a talented crew of other Lisboa-based musicians who are
+Mariana Ricardo and a talented crew of other Lisboa-based musicians who are collectively known as

 Minta & The Brook Trout have played major festivals and small living rooms, from Lisboa to San Francisco, and their music has been released and distributed by independent labels in Portugal, the US and Japan.
 The band is part of a solid Portuguese scene which includes acts such as Tape Junk, Bruno Pernadas, Monday, Luís Severo or Benjamim.